runmyrobot/runmyrobot_android/README.md

  2. Open App if not opened already
  3. Hit enable

+## Adding separate components

+Add classes that extend Component to app/src/main/java/com/runmyrobot/android_robot_for_phone/myrobot/RobotComponentList.kt There are some examples there for Serial motor control

 # Some known issues

 - Camera streaming will only work if the app has not been backgrounded (turning screen off is fine)